 Lindsey Wilson College and the RN BSN program do not have an application deadline or an application fee.
 Students can apply at any time, with no fee and no obligation.
 The RN BSN program coordinator works individually with students during the admission process.
-Lindsey Wilson College uses a rolling admissions plan that enables the Admissions office to notify applicants of admission decisions as soon as all credentials have been received.
-Similarly, the Nursing Division Admissions Progression Committee reviews all nursing student applicants and takes action on them promptly.
-Students are notified of admission t the RN BSN program by the Chair of the Nursing division.
+Lindsey Wilson College uses a rolling admissions plan that enables the Admissions Office to notify applicants of admission decisions as soon as all credentials have been received.
+Similarly, the Nursing & Health Division Admissions Progression Committee reviews all nursing student applicants and takes action on them promptly.
+Students are notified of admission to the RN BSN program by the Chair of the Nursing & Health division.
 Admission to the College does not guarantee admission to the RN BSN program.
-Correspondence to applicants regarding admission status will be sent to the contact information submitted to the Nursing division with the admission application.
-Applicants are responsible for notifying the Nursing division in writing of any contact changes.
+Correspondence to applicants regarding admission status will be sent to the contact information submitted to the Nursing & Health division with the admission application.
+Applicants are responsible for notifying the Nursing & Health division in writing of any contact changes.

-Students who are seeking admission to the RN BSN program must meet the following standards:
+Students seeking admission to the RN BSN program must meet the following standards:

 - Admission to Lindsey Wilson College.
 All admission requirements outlined in the current catalog apply.
-Policies and procedures are located in the catalog. - Completion of Associate of Applied Science or Associate of Science degree from a stateapproved pre-licensure associate degree nursing program, as evidence by the transcript. - Completion of the associate degree with Kentucky General Education Full Certification is recommended. - Students who have not earned the Kentucky General Education Full Certification will be required to complete the Lindsey Wilson College Essential Learning General Education program. - 3.
+Policies and procedures are located in the catalog. - Completion of Associate of Applied Science or Associate of Science degree from an accredited institution of higher education and a state-approved pre-licensure associate degree nursing program, as evidenced by the transcript. - Completion of the associate degree with Kentucky General Education Full Certification is recommended. - Students who have not earned the Kentucky General Education Full Certification will be required to complete the Lindsey Wilson College Essential Learning General Education program. - 3.
 Active, unencumbered Kentucky Licensure. - 4.
-Submission of the completed RN BSN application. - Returned letter of acceptance with student signature to the Nursing division office by the designated date. - 6.
+Submission of the completed RN BSN application. - Returned letter of acceptance with student signature to the Nursing & Health division office by the designated date. - 6.
 Minimum cumulative GPA of 2.0. - 7.
-Evidence of clinical practice within the last five years. - 8.
-Interview, as requested by the RN BSN program coordinator or the Nursing division faculty. - 9.
-Verification by transcript from a state-approved pre-licensure program of coursework equivalent to the following courses with grade C or higher as equivalent coursework: - Microbiology (BIOL 2104) 4 hours - Human Anatomy (BIOL 2614) 4 hours - Human Physiology (BIOL 2624) 4 hours - Public Speaking (COMM 2103) 3 hours - Writing Studies I (ENGL 1013) 3 hours - Writing Studies II (ENGL 1023) 3 hours - Medical Communication (HLCA 2013) 3 hours - Principles of Psychology (PSYC 1003) 3 hours - Life Span Development (PSYC/HS 3103) 3 hours - Introduction to Professional Nursing (NURS 2002) 2 hours - Foundations of Professional Practice (NURS 2024) 4 hours - Adult Health Nursing I (NURS 3105) 5 hours - Maternal/Newborn/Family-Centered Nursing (NURS 3305) 5 hours - Pediatric/Family-Centered Nursing (NURS 3355) 5 hours - Mental Health Nursing (NURS 4105) 5 hours - Adult Health Nursing II (NURS 4307) 7 hours - Nursing Synthesis (NURS 4402) 2 hours
+Evidence of clinical practice. - 8.
+Interview, as requested by the RN BSN program coordinator or the Nursing & Health division faculty. - 9.
+Verification by transcript from an accredited institution of higher education and a state-approved pre-licensure program of coursework equivalent to the following courses with grade C or higher as equivalent coursework: - Microbiology (BIOL 2104) 4 hours - Human Anatomy (BIOL 2614) 4 hours - Human Physiology (BIOL 2624) 4 hours - Public Speaking (COMM 2103) 3 hours - Writing Studies I (ENGL 1013) 3 hours - Writing Studies II (ENGL 1023) 3 hours - Medical Communication (HLCA 2013) 3 hours - Principles of Psychology (PSYC 1003) 3 hours - Life Span Development (PSYC/HS 3103) 3 hours - Introduction to Professional Nursing (NURS 2002) 2 hours - Foundations of Professional Practice (NURS 2024) 4 hours - Adult Health Nursing I (NURS 3105) 5 hours - Maternal/Newborn/Family-Centered Nursing (NURS 3305) 5 hours - Pediatric/Family-Centered Nursing (NURS 3355) 5 hours - Mental Health Nursing (NURS 4105) 5 hours - Adult Health Nursing II (NURS 4307) 7 hours - Nursing Synthesis (NURS 4402) 2 hours